 Method - Hide Variable Sets

-You can hide Variable Sets from various parts of the app, including the dropdown menus, Page filtering, explore mode, and exports.
+With Variable Sets, you can choose where to hide the variable in the app, including the dropdown menus, Page filtering, explore mode, and exports.
 From the Data Sources tree, select one or more Variable Sets, right-click, and select Hide.
 You can Unhide variable sets by right-clicking and selecting Unhide.

-When you click Hide from the menus, Variable Sets will have Hidden (except in variables and code) checked in their object inspector > Data > Properties section.
-This will hide the variable(s) from all dropdowns in Edit Mode and throughout View Mode (you will not be able to select them in any fields in the object inspector).
+When you click Hide from the menus, Variable Sets will have Hidden (except in variables and code) checked in their Properties > Data > Attributes section.
+This will hide the variable(s) from all dropdowns in Edit Mode and throughout View Mode (you will not be able to select them in any fields in Properties).
 You can still reference this variable in R or JavaScript code, if needed.

 If you'd like to include the Variable Set in dropdowns, but exclude it from other parts of the app, you can only check the appropriate field(s) instead: